tanghaibao/Splithunter/README.md

 ## Description

-Identify split reads in a particular region.
+Identify split reads and read pairs in a particular region.

 ## Installation